RustEnthusiast/nstd/README.md

 Users can refer to the [docs](https://docs.rs/nstd-sys/latest/nstd_sys/) to see which APIs expect or return valid references.

-- Reference data is assumed to remain unaltered by other code/threads.
+- Input reference data is assumed to remain unaltered by other code/threads.

 - Private (non-`pub`) structure members must not be directly accessed by the user.